slatedocs/slate/source/includes/_resourcedefns.md

 ### POST Action "SystemReset"

-The Action to be performed.
+Resets the computer system using a cold boot operation.

 Parameters:

 "**ResetType**" (string) with the value **"ColdBoot"**

-> "SystemReset" example:
+> example "SystemReset" action:

 ```
 POST <target-uri>